tvgerwe/ENEXIS/docs/readme_MVP.md

 # ⚡ WARP - Electricity Price Forecasting MVP

 ## 📟 Project Overview
-WARP is a minimal, functional system that provides **hourly electricity price forecasts** for the Netherlands over a **7-day horizon**, with **highest accuracy optimized for the first 48 hours**.
+"Week-Ahead Reduced Pricing for Electricity Costs" (WARP) is a minimal, functional system that provides **hourly electricity price forecasts** for the Netherlands over a **7-day horizon**, with **highest accuracy optimized for the first 48 hours**.
 This MVP is designed for usability, reproducibility, and timely delivery.

 ---